Nearby alerts

 Katoomba and Leura

-- Prince Henry Cliff Walk is closed from Carrington Park to Honeymoon Lookout due to hazardous tree and minor landslide.
+- Prince Henry Cliff Top Walk (part of the Grand Cliff Top Walk) is closed between Honeymoon Lookout and Solitary Restaurant due to a recent landslide.

 - Part of Lindeman Pass is closed due to a major landslide below Gladstone lookout.
 Roberts Pass is closed due to rockfall and landslide hazards.